richarda23/steampipe-plugin-rspace/README.md

 Alternatively, you can pull the dashboard project from Github

-    git clone --depth 1 -bv0.0.1 https://github.com/richarda23/steampipe-mod-rspace.git
+    git clone --depth 1 -bv0.0.2 https://github.com/richarda23/steampipe-mod-rspace.git

-You can them mount the clone reop inside the Docker container, and edit it with any editor you have installed on your computer.
+You can them mount the cloned repo inside the Docker container, and edit it with any editor you have installed on your computer.
 Change the 'src' attribute in the command below to match the location of the cloned repo on your  system.

-    docker run -d  --name rspace-dashboard -p9194:9194 -eRSPACE_API_KEY -e RSPACE_URL --mount type=bind,src=/absolute/path/to/cloned/gitrepo/steampipe-mod-rspace,dst=/git/mod-rspace otter606/rspace-steampipe:0.0.1
+    docker run -d  --name rspace-dashboard -p9194:9194 -eRSPACE_API_KEY -eRSPACE_URL --mount type=bind,src=/absolute/path/to/cloned/gitrepo/steampipe-mod-rspace,dst=/git/mod-rspace otter606/rspace-steampipe:0.0.2

 Please suggest any information you'd like to see in the dashboard.